 In 1984, at the ripe old age of 30, Dan founded Community Preparatory School in the heart of South Providence.
-For more than thirty years, he has implemented and refined innovative teaching techniques that have enabled Community Prep to grow from a small, neighborhood inner-city school to a model in urban education.
+For more than thirty years, he has implemented and refined innovative teaching techniques that have enabled Community Prep to grow from a small, neighborhood school to a model of rigorous, inclusive urban education.

 Today, Community Prep serves more than 140 students and has been acclaimed by The New York Times, The Christian Science Monitor, and The Wall Street Journal.
 Ninety-seven percent of the school's graduates have been accepted into college preparatory high school programs, and 83% -- more than twice the urban public-school average -- are attending or have graduated from college.